emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 The SSH server should already be running, and you can use the previously created regular user to log in via SSH or Putty (see also here: [SSH password-less login]({% post_url 2017-06-03-ssh-passwordless-login %})).
 If the DHCP was selected during the installation, you will not be able to connect via the hostname, only by the IP address (the setup of the host name is [explained later](#37-network-setup)).

-The IP address to connect to can be shown by the "`ifconfig`" command:
+The IP address to connect to can be shown by the `"ifconfig"` command:

 ```
 # ifconfig -a